Dempsy/dempsy-commons/README.md

 </dependency>
 ```

-The following code will then workin a test:
+The following code will then working a test:

 ```java
 try (final ZookeeperTestServer server = new ZookeeperTestServer()) {